jokerwrld999/ansible-template/collections/ansible_collections/kewlfft/aur/README.md

 ansible-galaxy collection install kewlfft.aur
 ```

-Alternatively, you can include the collection in a `requirements.yml` file and then run `ansible-galaxy collection install -r requirements.yml`.
+Alternatively, you can ansible.builtin.include the collection in a `requirements.yml` file and then run `ansible-galaxy collection install -r requirements.yml`.
 Here is an example of `requirements.yml` file:

 ```yaml
 collections: